marcglasberg/async_redux/README.md

   You _can_ do that, but it's not recommended and not necessary.

 - Don't put streams into the store state.
-  They are mutable, they should not be persisted to the local filesystem and, more importantly, **they are not app state**.
+  They are not app state, and they should not be persisted to the local filesystem.
   Instead, they are something that "generates state".

 #### So, how do you use streams?